 By Mary mwendwa

-Lack of enough toilets and poor hygiene practices pose a danger to fight against worms among school going children in Kenya, scientists say.
+Nairobi, Kenya: Scientists say that the lack of toilets and poor hygiene practices pose a danger to fighting against worms among school-going children in Kenya.

 Many Kenyans still don’t use toilets and this has contributed to reinfections especially intestinal worms which have adverse effects on both children and adults if not treated.